 From egg-dyeing to glazing the ham, we know a lot of time is spent in the kitchen around Easter.
 It is probably my second favorite holiday, after Thanksgiving.
 I especially love breakfast at Easter time.
+This Orange Monkey Bread would be perfect to serve for Easter breakfast.

 Cinnamon and sugar is the combination that you usually think of when you think of traditional monkey bread.
 Well, I decided to give that traditional flavor a spring makeover.
 I decided to swap out the cinnamon for the bright citrusy flavor of orange.
 Today was also the perfect day to share it with you since it’s Oranges and Lemons Day today!